A Fast Approximate Maximum Likelihood Estimator for Low SNR Multi-Reference Alignment

 \section{Abstract}

 Motivated by single-particle cryo-electron microscopy, multi-reference alignment (MRA) models the task of recovering an unknown signal from multiple noisy observations corrupted by random rotations.
-The standard approach for computing the maximum likelihood estimator (MLE) is the expectation-maximization (EM), often becomes computationally prohibitive, particularly in low signal-to-noise ratio (SNR) settings.
-We introduce an alternative, ultra-fast algorithm for MRA over the special orthogonal group $\mathrm{SO}(2)$ and $\mathrm{SO}(3)$ in the low-SNR regime.
+The standard approach for computing the maximum likelihood estimator (MLE) is the expectation-maximization (EM) algorithm; however, it often becomes computationally prohibitive, particularly in low signal-to-noise ratio (SNR) settings.
+We introduce a fast approximate MLE for MRA over the special orthogonal groups $\mathrm{SO}(2)$ and $\mathrm{SO}(3)$ in the low-SNR regime.
 A low-SNR Taylor expansion of the likelihood reveals a closed-form, non-iterative approximate MLE.
-We show that this approach yields a consistent estimator in the low-SNR regime, we estimate the signal by sequentially computing data-driven averages of observations.
-Our method requires only one pass over the data, dramatically reducing computational cost compared to EM.
-Numerical experiments show that the proposed method provides a favorable accuracy-runtime trade-off, especially in challenging low-SNR regimes, and can serve as an effective initialization for EM.
+We show that this approach yields a consistent estimator in the low-SNR limit and requires substantially lower computational complexity than both EM and invariant-based alternatives.
+Numerical experiments generated from molecular volumes show that the proposed method provides a favorable accuracy-runtime trade-off, especially in challenging low-SNR regimes, and can serve as an effective initialization for EM.